Lapricode/robotic_manipulators_playground_light/README.md

 _**3. Save and Load Models**_

-Save your models for future projects, or load existing ones to resume work.
+Save your robotic models for future projects, or load existing ones to resume work.

 _**4. Analyze Kinematics**_

-Once the model is built, explore kinematics options, including forward, inverse, and differential kinematics, via the analysis menus.
+Once the robotic model is built, explore kinematics options, including forward, inverse, and differential kinematics, via the analysis menus.

 _**5. Connect and Control**_